Nursing 511: Community Supports for People with Dementia

 This course provides an introduction to Alzheimer’s disease and other dementias, with a focus on community supports for people living with dementia.
 Students will work across disciplines to learn how different areas of society can become dementia friendly and how to integrate relevant approaches in their future careers.

-As part of this service learning course, students volunteer 25 hours over the summer term with dementia friendly community groups.
-Please note: Due to the COVID-19 pandemic, we are working with our community partners to identify ways that students can work remotely with them to strengthen supports for people with dementia and their caregivers.
+As part of this service learning course, students volunteer 25 hours over the Spring semester with dementia friendly community groups.
+Please note: We are working with our community partners to identify safe in-person volunteer opportunities.
+Students must follow partners’ screening and safety policies.

 * 3 credit students submit a research paper on implications of dementia friendly communities for their particular discipline